segs-slam/segs-slam.github.io/README.md

 # SEGS-SLAM: Structure-enhanced 3D Gaussian Splatting SLAM with Appearance Embedding

-This is the repository that contains source code for the [PRGS-SLAM website](https://segs-slam.github.io/).
+This is the repository that contains source code for the [SEGS-SLAM website](https://segs-slam.github.io/).

 #TODO: